Could your dairy intake be sabotaging your skin?

 What causes acne?
 It's a complicated question.
 If you have breakout-prone skin and have tried every anti-acne skincare product or routine in the book, you may have heard that what stands between you and the perfect, clean skin you dream of is your dairy consumption.
-Maybe you have heard a celebrity endorser swear by avoiding dairy for glowing skin or read one of a growing number of magazines articles arguing that there is a strong correlation between your dairy intake and skin conditions such as acne, dull or ageing skin.
+Maybe you have heard a celebrity endorser swear by avoiding dairy for glowing skin or read one of a growing number of magazines articles arguing that there is a strong correlation between your dairy intake and skin conditions such as acne, dull or aging skin.
 So where is the truth in all of this and are your milky lattes really causing your breakouts?

 In order to produce milk, cows used for dairy farming must be pregnant.
 As a result of their pregnancy, their bodies are flooded with hormones such as progesterone and insulin growth factors.
 Some researchers suggest that as these hormones make their way into our bodies through dairy consumption, they may promote inflammation and stimulate sebum production, leading to more breakouts.

 Not all dairy is created equal…